 3) Pay online via PayPal, or initiate a Purchase Order for payment by check made out to Northeastern University.
 An invoice will be sent to you upon registration.
 Full payment is expected by the day of the event.

-4) Collect student workshop preferences available in the registration packs (see above) and submit to firstname.lastname@example.org by Date TBD.
+4) Collect student workshop preferences available in the registration packs (see above) and submit to email@example.com by February 27th.
 To the greatest extent possible, workshop attendance will be assigned based on student preferences while ensuring an even distribution of participants in each session.

 5) Collect media releases for every student and chaperone (included in the registration pack), and bring these with you on the day of the event.

 6) Boston event only: Please read the University’s Policy for Programs Involving Minors and Code of Conduct for Programs Involving Minors.
-Sign and submit the Third Party Certification form (also found in the registration pack) by February 26th.
+Sign and submit the Third Party Certification form (found in the registration pack) by February 27th.

 WHAT ELSE DO I NEED TO KNOW?

-Schools are responsible for providing their own transportation to/from the event, including those receiving scholarship funds.
+All schools are responsible for providing their own transportation to/from the event, including those receiving scholarship funds.

 If you or your organization is interested in providing scholarship funds for students from low-income school districts to be able to attend, it can do so at the $100, $250, $500, $1,000 or higher level.
 Please contact Val at firstname.lastname@example.org.
 Sponsors will receive special mention in our program as well as at the events, and donors at the $500 level or higher will also receive special mention on event signage.